A configuration space for equivariant connective K-homology: The algebra

+in \cite{gr1996} is described a generator set of $S$ and $S$ is identified with a Fock space.
+The case of orbifold K-theory is studied by Segal in \cite{segal1996}.
+He consider a $\Z\times\Z/2\Z$-graded Hopf algebra

-Segal following some ideas in \cite{gr1996} studied the algebra endowed with a product defined using the induction functor on equivariant K-theory.
-Segal found an isomorphism between $\F^q(X)$ and the homology of the configuration space $\c(X)$.
-More specifically: \begin{teor}[\cite{segal1996}] Let $X$ be a $\spinc$-manifold, then there is a Hopf-algebra isomorphism where $H_*(\c(X);\C)$ is endowed with the Pontryagin product. \end{teor} The goal of this section is to obtain an equivariant version of the above theorem, and to do that we consider the Hopf algebra $\F_G^q(X)$ defined in \cite{wang2000}.
-This algebra is the equivariant analogue of $\F^q(X)$.
-We will show that there is a Hopf algebra isomorphism between the homology of the fixed point space $H_*(\c(X,G)^G;\C)$ and $\F_G^q(X)$.
+where $q$ is a formal variable counting the $\Z$-grading and $K_G^*(-)=K_G^0(-)\oplus K_G^1(-)$.
+In \cite{segal1996} is established an isomorphism between the completion at the augmentation ideal of $\F^q(X)$ and the homology with complex coefficients of the configuration space $\c(X)$.
+More precisely. \begin{teor}[\cite{segal1996}]Let $X$ be a $\spinc$-manifold and $H_*(\c(X);\C)$ is the complex homology endowed with the Pontryagin product.
+If we denote by $\widehat{(\ )}$ the completion at the augmentation ideal, then there is a $\Z\times\Z/2\Z$-graded Hopf-algebra isomorphism \end{teor} The goal of this section is to obtain an equivariant generalization of the above theorem.

-We define $\F_G^q(X)$ following \cite{wang2000}.
 Let $X$ be a topological space endowed with an action of a finite group $G$.
-We consider the \textit{wreath} product $G_n:=G\sim S_n$ which is a semidirect product of the $n$-th direct product $G^n$ of $G$ and the symmetric group $S_n$, if $G$ acts in $X$ there is an action of the group $G_n$ on $X^n$ induced by the actions of $G^n$ and $S_n$ on $X^n$ .
-In \cite{wang2000} Wang studied (motivated by \cite{segal1996}), several structures that appear in the group where $K^*_G(\_)=K^0_G(\_)\oplus K^1_G(\_)$.
-In particular Wang shows that $\F_G(X)$ admits a natural Hopf algebra structure that we describe in the following.
+We consider the \textit{wreath} product $G_n=G\wr \S_n$ which is a semidirect product of the $n$-th direct product $G^n$ of $G$ and the symmetric group $\S_n$.
+If $G$ acts on $X$ there is a natural action of the group $G_n$ on $X^n$ induced by the actions of $G^n$ and $\S_n$ on $X^n$. \begin{defin} Define the $\Z\times\Z/2\Z$-graded complex vector space \end{defin} Wang in \cite{wang2000} shows that $\F^q_G(X)$ admits a natural $\Z\times\Z/2\Z$-graded Hopf algebra structure that we describe in the following lines.

-Note that $K_G(pt)$ is isomorphic to the Grothendieck ring $R(G)$ and that $K_G(pt)\otimes\C$ is isomorphic to the ring $Class(G)$ of class functions on $G$.
-The bilinear map $\star$ induced from the tensor product gives rise to a natural $K_G(pt)$-module structure on $K_G(X)$.
-Thus $K_G(X)\otimes\C$ naturally decomposes into a direct sum over the set of conjugacy classes $G_*$ of $G$.
-The following theorem \cite{a-s1989} gives a description of each direct summand. \begin{hecho} There is a natural $\Z_2$-graded isomorphism